aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 # has a concrete type
 checklooptypes(e::Expr;kwargs...) = LoopResult(MethodSignature(e),loosetypes(loopcontents(e)))
 ~~~

-Now we have two ways to call `checklooptypes`:

-1. On a whole function; this will check each method of the given function.

-2. On a specific expression; this will work if the user extracts the results of `code_typed` themselves.

 We can see both options work about the same for a function with one method: